symfony/symfony-docs/cookbook/email/dev_environment.rst

 You can disable sending emails by setting the ``disable_delivery`` option to ``true``.
 This is the default in the ``test`` environment in the Standard distribution.
-If you do this in the ``test`` specific config then emails will not be sent when you run tets and will continue to be sent in the ``prod`` and ``dev`` environments:
+If you do this in the ``test`` specific config then emails will not be sent when you run tests, but will continue to be sent in the ``prod`` and ``dev`` environments:

 .. configuration-block::